-In addition to producing 26 documentary films to date focused on World War II, on June 6, 2012, in front of over 1,000 attendees, the World War II Foundation also dedicated the Richard D. Winters Leadership Monument in Sainte-Marie-du-Mont, Normandy, France (photo).
+In addition to producing 33 documentary films to date (with an additional 8 films in pre and post-production) focused on World War II, on June 6, 2012, in front of over 1,000 attendees, the World War II Foundation also dedicated the Richard D. Winters Leadership Monument in Sainte-Marie-du-Mont, Normandy, France (photo).
 The 13-foot high statue, in the likeness of Major Richard “Dick” Winters, the leader of WWII’s famous Band of Brothers, recognizes all American junior officers, and their divisions and corps, who led the way on D-Day, June 6, 1944.
 The WWII Foundation raised all of the funds for the statue.
-It has become one of the most visited monuments in Normandy.
+It has become one of the most visited monuments in all of Normandy, France.

 We could not have dedicated this amazing statue without the support of many people in the United States and France.
-Thank you to generous donors David F. Alfonso, Executive Producer of the monument and Dick Winters: Hang Tough film efforts and baseball legend Curt Schilling.
+Thank you to generous donor David F. Alfonso, Executive Producer of the monument, and Dick Winters: Hang Tough film efforts.
 Actor Damian Lewis narrated the documentary.
 Charles de Vallavieille and the village of Sainte-Marie-du-Mont in Normandy were also critical to the success of this initiative.
 We cannot thank them enough for bringing this vision to reality.